trixbrix/All-In-One_Controller_2.0/README.md

-# Trixbrix.eu All-In-One Controller 2.0
+# All-In-One Controller 2.0 - Trixbrix.eu

 This is the code powering the functionality of our All-In-One Controller.
 The controller is capable of controlling servos, LEDs and getting feedback from IR detectors.
 The code is organized as a simple Arduino / Plarform.io project.
 The heart of the controller is the ATmega328p.
 You can upload new firmware to the controller using a micro-USB cable.

-# How to set up the project
+## How to set up the project

-Here's a [detailed documentation](docs/Setting up the project.pdf) showing the installation process of VSCode and Platform.io plugin and the confiruation of the COM port on a Windows machine.
+Here's a [detailed documentation](docs/Setting%20up%20the%20project.pdf) showing the installation process of VSCode and Platform.io plugin and the confiruation of the COM port on a Windows machine.
 A very similar procedure is required on Linux or MacOS.

-# How to adjust the servo angles
+## How to adjust the servo angles

 The following [constants](lib/Trixbrix/Trixbrix/Defines.h) are responsible for the servo angles and are a good staring point for tweaking the code.